jessakhi/iti_aventure/README.md

 # Java Adventure Game Base

-Welcome to the repository for the Java Adventure Game Base project!
+ Java Adventure Game Base project.
 This is a simple text-based adventure game created as a training exercise during my ITI3 course.
 The game allows players to explore different locations, interact with objects, and experience a basic adventure storyline.
+ITI3 Programing course.

 ## Features